stevana/stateful-pbt-with-fakes/README.md

 ```

 After 29768 iterations we get back `1` rather than the expected `3`!
 The
-reason for this is because there’s a race condition in the
+reason for this is because there's a race condition in the
 implementation of `incr`:

 ``` haskell